patimapoochai/cloud-resume-challenge/README.md

 # Cloud Resume Challenge
 ![Preview image of the resume website](https://github.com/patimapoochai/cloud-resume-challenge/blob/42fcaf3b6937a8d5ab0745d7bef22ebb15a15481/images/site_preview.png)
 ## Purpose
 This is a repository containing my front end code for the [Cloud Resume Challenge by Forrest Brazeal](https://cloudresumechallenge.dev/).
 This was made for me to gain hands-on experience in cloud infrastructure operations, Infrastructure-as-Code, and CI/CD.
+View the blog post of the challenge [here](https://dev.to/unfiled4897/creating-a-nextjs-aws-site-for-the-cloud-resume-challenge-5121).

 ## Features
 - Front end site created with Next.js